alexmurphy6194/LMS/README.md

 * [Added Seed Data for the OutsideNetworkings table](#Added-Seed-Data-for-the-OutsideNetworkings-table)

 ### Notify Director if Hired or Graduated
-   The Students in the Job Placement Program submit a record of any time they submit a job application, and eventually if they got a job offer.
-I added functionality to the JPHires controller, where they create the record of the job offer, so that any time a user logged one, an entry of that student would be submitted to the JPNotifications table, which would ultimately go on to alert the head of Job Placement.
+   The Students in the Job Placement Program make a record of any time they submit a job application, and eventually if they got a job offer.
+I added functionality to the JPHires controller which handles the creation of the job offer record, so that if a student logged one, an entry of that student would be submitted to the JPNotifications table, and would ultimately go on to alert the head of Job Placement.

 ```
 // Grabs the active users ID and uses it to identify the users row in JPStudents table to edit JPGraduated and JPHired from false to true.